jordynnmancini/OOPteamprofilegenerator/README.md

 Use `npm run test` in the command line to run the tests.
 Tests can be found in the `_tests_/` folder.

 ## Usage
 This project requires you to download `node.js` onto your local machine.
-You will also need to use the `npm inquirer` package.
+You will also need to use the `npm inquirer` package & `npm jest`.

 ## Contributing
 This was done as a homework assignment for the Ohio State Coding Book Camp.
 Do not make changes to the master branch, but feel free to fork & use/improve upon this code.